 Google expands their data center network all over the world.
 There are 3 major ones in US: East 1 (South Carolina), East 4 (Virginia), Central (Iowa), West (Oregon and Los Angeles).
 You can test the latency to any datacenter here.

-You can provision RD Gateway before the environment deployment.
-SSL certificate is needed for the gateway and it should be requested for the hostname in following format: xxx.yourdomain.com where xxx is the 3 letter deployment code that is automatically assigned to the deployment.
+You can enable an RD Gateway and Redundant Gateway during the environment deployment.
+SSL certificate is needed for the gateway.
+If you are requesting a standard SSL, it should be requested for the hostname in following format: xxx.yourdomain.com where xxx is the deployment code that is automatically assigned to the deployment.

-There's also an option of requesting a Wildcard SSL, it's the most recommended option since it can cover unlimited host names (or subdomains) for 1 domain.
-You can even save some cost if you decide to purchase wildcard and then use your domain for all your deployments' RDP file configuration.
+The best option is to request a Wildcard SSL, it's the most recommended option since it can cover unlimited host names (or subdomains) for 1 domain.
+You can even save on cost if you decide to purchase wildcard and then use the covered domain for all your deployments.

 The uptime schedule runs according to every deployment’s time zone.
 We recommend to schedule the Domain Controller (pdc server) to turn on a little sooner than the rest of the servers to give it enough time to start the services and avoid it not joining the domain.
 Starting it 5-10 min before the rest of the servers should be enough.